jcbradbury/jcbradbury.github.io/_pages/research.md

 - The Public Cost of Minor League Baseball Stadium Subsidies [(pre-print)](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5318600), *Economic Inquiry*, conditionally accepted pending replication package approval by data editor.

     - [Replication package](https://doi.org/10.3886/E241242V1)

+- [Yes, There is an Economic Consensus that Professional Sports Facilities are Inadvisable Public Investments: A Reply to Johnson, Fort, and Rosentraub], with Brad Humphreys, *Economic Development Quarterly*, 2026, 40(2)
 -->

 - [The Impact of MLB Team Relocation on Hotel Demand](https://journals.sagepub.com/doi/10.1177/13548166251405295), with Frank Stephenson, *Tourism Economics*, In Press.